 Here are some rules of Buddhism.
 Do not kill any creatures.
 Don’t slander, no adultery, no stealing and don’t drink…a lot.
 I thought that it seemed like a loophole that they are allowed to eat meat; they just can’t kill it in this sect of Buddhism.

 The monks use an archaic language that is only for the temple chanting.
-The two young men flicked water on the group with a group of sticks.
+The two young men flicked water on the group with a handful of sticks.

 They seem to love to display giant fruit at this temple.

 Why?
-Sean said so they they would know what these fruits look like.
+Sean said so that they would know what these fruits look like.
 Really?
 Do they have to be THAT big?
 Isn’t that misleading for a banana to be eight feet long?